mrisong/ur5_pick_n_place/README.md

     ```

-Connect the camera in the same RViz, this is used only if we need o callibrate:
+Connect the camera in the same RViz, this is used only if we need to callibrate:
  ```roslaunch realsense2_camera rs_camera.launch```

 Launch the calibration file: